kalgumaei/europeana-mdic/README.md

 ```
 $ ./bin/kibana
 ```
-3) Download Elasticsearch for Hadoop connector (elasticsearch-hadoop-2.3.2.jar or later) to the jars folder in your Spark home.
+3) Download Elasticsearch for Hadoop connector (elasticsearch-hadoop-2.3.2.jar or later) from [here](http://central.maven.org/maven2/org/elasticsearch/elasticsearch-hadoop/2.3.2/elasticsearch-hadoop-2.3.2.jar) to the jars folder in your Spark home.

 ## Installing
 1) The code is written in Python 3, so you need Python 3.x to be installed.
 (For both Ubuntu and Debian, Python 3 will be installed by default)